Safest Teeth Whiteners

 Many people experience sensitivity after using whitening treatments that contain hydrogen peroxide.
 Fortunately, there are alternatives, such as the PAP in Hismile’s teeth whitening kit.

 Post-whitening tooth sensitivity often subsides after a few days.
-But if you have concerns about a whitening treatment, or tooth sensitivity is affecting your daily life, contact your dentist.
+But if you have concerns about a whitening treatment or tooth sensitivity affecting your daily life, contact your dentist.

 In this article